BenMcLean/RhythmReplugged/docs/ARCHITECTURE.md

 - native path enumeration

 All content access goes through the contract filesystem interface.
 This is required to keep a future libretro host viable.

+## UI Rule

+The UI must not own:

+- song discovery rules
+- playback state transitions
+- chart timing logic
+- direct platform polling or audio device management

+The UI may:

+- inspect immutable core view structs
+- call callbacks supplied by the host
+- use rendering libraries such as Dear ImGui to present those views

+This keeps presentation code replaceable without changing gameplay code.

 ## Audio Rule